LucioSt/brewerydb/README.rst

     $ cd path/to/install
     $ php composer.phar install

-* Start the PHP built-in web server with command:
+* Start the PHP built-in web server with the command:

 .. code-block:: console